 - The table slides into the circular hole in the machine.

-- Depending on the body part and particular condition being investigated, a number of images may be taken as the table moves in and out of the circular hole.
+- Depending on the body part and the condition being investigated, a number of images may be taken as the table moves in and out of the circular hole.

-- The gantry moves in a circle around you as it takes the x-ray images.
-Each revolution (turning) of the gantry takes less than a second and there may be a number of revolutions depending on the examination.
+- The ring inside the gantry moves in a circle around you as it takes the x-ray images.
+Each revolution (turning) of the ring takes less than a second and there may be a number of revolutions depending on the examination.

 - Lie very still.
 This is very important, as movement will blur the images.
 You may be asked to hold your breath for a few seconds while the CT machine takes the images.